mongodb/specifications/source/unified-test-format/unified-test-format.rst

   treat the comparison as not equal and skip the test.
 This includes errors that occur when fetching a single parameter using ``getParameter``.

 - ``auth``: Optional boolean.
+If true, the tests MUST only run if authentication is enabled.
+If false, tests MUST only run if authentication is not enabled.
-Specifies whether or not authentication must be enabled for the tests to run successfully.
-If this field is omitted, there is no authentication requirement for the tests.
+  If this field is omitted, there is no authentication requirement.

 Test runners MUST evaluate these conditions in the order specified above.